 Figure 12.
-Drive indicators on the drive and the mid drive tray backplane
+Drive indicators on the drive and the mid drive tray backplane i NOTE: If the drive is in the Advanced Host Controller Interface (AHCI) mode, the status LED indicator does not turn on.

 - 1. Drive activity LED indicator

 - 2. Drive status LED indicator

 - 3. Drive capacity label